-Through REST API calls, the CPM tools and OCSR modules offer easy and convenient access to the underlying functionality of the implemented tools.
-For example, the tools module allows users to utilise the open-source chemical structure generator SURGE or surge to generate chemically valid structures based on a provided molecular formula.
-A list of SMILES representations is returned for each chemical structure produced by the structure generator corresponding to the given molecular formula.
-In order to address the resource-intensive nature of the chemical structure generation process, a maximum limit of 10 heavy atoms per molecular formula has been imposed.
-This restriction promotes efficiency and applies exclusively to the public instance.
+Through REST API calls, the tools and ocsr modules offer convenient access to the underlying functionalities of the integrated tools.
+For example, the tools module allows users to employ the open-source chemical structure generator surge to generate chemically valid structures based on a provided molecular formula.
+The generated structures are returned as a list of SMILES representations.
+In order to address the resource-intensive nature of the chemical structure generation process, a maximum limit of 10 heavy atoms in the given molecular formula has been imposed.
+This restriction applies exclusively to the public instance.
 The tools module also allows users to access the Sugar Removal Utility (SRU) to detect and remove linear and circular sugar moieties in/from input structures.
 Users can access the DECIMER toolkit through the ocsr module, which enables identification, segmentation, and translation into machine-readable representations of chemical structure depictions from the scientific literature.

-Currently, the CPM is available to the public via https://api.naturalproducts.net/latest/docs and in the back end, the container is running on a compute server with the processor Intel(R) Xeon(R) Gold 6226R CPU @ 2.90GHz and 16GB of RAM.
+Currently, Cheminformatics Microservice is available to the public via https://api.naturalproducts.net/latest/docs and in the back end, the container is running on a compute server with the processor Intel(R) Xeon(R) Gold 6226R CPU @ 2.90GHz and 16GB of RAM.

-Use of CPM in the COCONUT database
+Use of Cheminformatics Microservice in the COCONUT database

-CPM is extensively employed in the upcoming version of the COCONUT (COlleCtion of Open Natural prodUcTs) database that is currently under development.
-With the CPM depict module, it becomes feasible to present all the natural product structure data entries within COCONUT in both 2D and 3D formats (Figure 3).
-CPM also includes the generation of molecular descriptors and further preprocessing steps for data submission to the COCONUT database.
+Cheminformatics Microservice is extensively employed in the upcoming version of the COCONUT (COlleCtion of Open Natural prodUcTs) database that is currently under development.
+With the depict module, it becomes feasible to present all the natural product structure data entries within COCONUT in both 2D and 3D formats (Figure 3).
+The microservice also includes the generation of molecular descriptors and further preprocessing steps for data submission to the COCONUT database.

-Figure 3: The molecule astellolide W [60] was extracted from the referenced article using DECIMER.
-The structure is depicted using ChemDraw (A) and CDK (B) for 2D representations, while the 3D depiction (C) was created using CPM.
+Figure 3: The molecule Astellolide W [60] was extracted from the referenced article using DECIMER.
+The structure is depicted using ChemDraw (A) and CDK (B) for 2D representations, while the 3D depiction (C) was created using the presented microservice.